 University and resident doctors at standstill in union demands, with further negotiations scheduled in two weeks.

-George Washington University resident doctors Maryssa Miller and Jason Rabert, among others, led efforts to form a union among other students.
+George Washington University resident doctors Maryssa Miller and Jason Robart, among others, led efforts to form a union among other students.
 With almost 90% of the residents signed on, they are still negotiating with the university for a fair contract one year later.

 Over 200 unionized resident doctors at George Washington University gathered last week to picket for new contract negotiations, including pay and other benefits.